Gunther von Hagens: Legal proceedings

-Personal life
+Personal life and death

-Hagens describes himself as an agnostic, believing that the human mind is not constructed to answer such a question as the existence of God, and he instead puts all his faith into the human body.
+Von Hagens described himself as an agnostic, believing that the human mind is not constructed to answer such a question as the existence of God, and he instead put all his faith into the human body.

-Hagens is married to Angelina Whalley, the creative director of the Body Worlds exhibitions.
-He has three children from his first marriage and also retains his first wife's surname, "von Hagens".
-When appearing in public, even when performing anatomical dissections, Hagens always wears a black fedora (a reference to the hat worn in The Anatomy Lesson of Dr. Nicolaes Tulp by Rembrandt).
+He was married to Angelina Whalley, the creative director of the Body Worlds exhibitions.
+He has three children from his first marriage and also retained his first wife's surname, "von Hagens".
+When appearing in public, even when performing anatomical dissections, von Hagens always wore a black fedora (a reference to the hat worn in The Anatomy Lesson of Dr. Nicolaes Tulp by Rembrandt).

-Hagens has said that his grand goal is the founding of a "Museum of Man", where exhibits of human anatomy can be shown permanently.
-He once commented that after death he planned to donate plastinated wafers of his own body to several universities, so that in death he can (physically) teach at several locations, something he cannot do while alive.
+Von Hagens said that his grand goal is the founding of a "Museum of Man", where exhibits of human anatomy can be shown permanently.
+He once commented that after death he planned to donate plastinated wafers of his own body to several universities, so that in death he can (physically) teach at several locations, something he could not do while alive.
 However, he later changed his mind about this.

-In January 2011, Hagens announced that he was suffering from Parkinson's disease and that after his death his wife would plastinate his body and put his preserved corpse on display as part of the Body Worlds exhibitions.
-In October 2018, before the opening of a Body Worlds exhibition in London to put plastinated human body parts on permanent display, Hagens said he wanted his own remains one day to be posed in the entrance, with his hand outstretched to greet visitors.
+In January 2011, von Hagens announced that he was suffering from Parkinson's disease and that after his death his wife would plastinate his body and put his preserved corpse on display as part of the Body Worlds exhibitions.
+In October 2018, before the opening of a Body Worlds exhibition in London to put plastinated human body parts on permanent display, von Hagens said he wanted his own remains one day to be posed in the entrance, with his hand outstretched to greet visitors.

+Von Hagens died from a cerebral haemorrhage complicated by Parkinson's disease on 24 July 2026, at the age of 81.

 Television appearances

 In 2005, Channel 4 screened four programmes entitled Anatomy for Beginners, featuring Gunther von Hagens and the pathology professor John Lee dissecting a number of cadavers and discussing the structure and function of many of the body's parts.

-A four-part follow-up series entitled Autopsy: Life and Death was aired on Channel 4 in 2006, in which Hagens and Lee discussed common fatal diseases (circulatory issues, cancer, poisoning from organ failure, and ageing) with the aid of dissections.
+A four-part follow-up series entitled Autopsy: Life and Death was aired on Channel 4 in 2006, in which von Hagens and Lee discussed common fatal diseases (circulatory issues, cancer, poisoning from organ failure, and ageing) with the aid of dissections.

-He made a guest appearance in an episode of the 2004 BBC series Regency House Party.
+Von Hagens made a guest appearance in an episode of the 2004 BBC series Regency House Party.

 In November 2007, another series of three television programmes was broadcast entitled Autopsy: Emergency Room, showing what happens when the body is injured, and featuring presentations by the British Red Cross.